-In 2020, the IOC submitted recommendations to the Board of Supervisors to fill 23 vacant seats on various committees and commissions.
-The IOC interviewed 14 individuals for seats on the County Planning Commission, Integrated Pest Management Advisory Committee, and the Fish and Wildlife Committee.
+In 2021, the IOC submitted recommendations to the Board of Supervisors to fill 15 vacant seats on various committees and commissions.
+The IOC interviewed individuals for seats on the Affordable Housing Finance Committee, County Connection CAC, and the Advisory Fire Commission to the Contra Costa Fire Protection District.

-In 2021, the IOC will need to recruit and interview for the County Connection Citizens Advisory Committee, Affordable Housing Finance Committee, Law Library Board of Trustees, and the Contra Costa Fire Protection District Advisory Fire Commission.
+In 2022, the IOC will need to recruit and interview for the East Bay Regional Parks District Citizens Advisory Committee, Retirement Board, Fish & Wildlife Committee, Integrated Pest Management Committee, Local Enforcement Agency Independent Hearing Panel (Solid Waste), Law Library Board of Trustees, Planning Commission, Treasury Oversight Committee, and the Contra Costa Fire Protection District Advisory Fire Commission.
 This is a standing referral.
 REFER

-- 6. Process for Allocation of Propagation Funds by the Fish and Wildlife Committee.
+6. Process for Allocation of Propagation Funds by the Fish and Wildlife Committee.
 On November 22, 2010, the IOC received a status report from Department of Conservation and Development (DCD) regarding the allocation of propagation funds by the Fish and Wildlife Committee (FWC).
 The IOC accepted the report along with a recommendation that IOC conduct a preliminary review of annual FWC grant recommendations prior to Board of Supervisors review.
-In May 2020, the County Administrator (CAO) received a report from DCD proposing, on behalf of the FWC, the 2020 Fish and Wildlife Propagation Fund Grant awards.
-The CAO approved the proposal and recommended grant awards for ten projects totaling \$85,891, which the Board of Supervisors unanimously approved on May 12, 2020.
-The Board on July 28, 2020 approved, at the recommendation of the IOC, an out of cycle allocation totaling \$27,023 from the Fish and Wildlife Propagation Fund for two additional projectshis is a standing referral.
-REFER - 7.
-Advisory Body Triennial Review.
+On April 12, 2021, the IOC received a report from DCD proposing, on behalf of the FWC, the 2021 Fish and Wildlife Propagation Fund Grant awards.
+The IOC approved the proposal and recommended grant awards for seven projects totaling \$60,831, which the Board of Supervisors unanimously approved on April 20, 2021.
+This is a standing referral.
+REFER

+7. Advisory Body Triennial Review.
 Beginning in 2010 and concluding in 2011/2012, the Board of Supervisors conducted an extensive review of advisory body policies and composition, and passed Resolution Nos.
 2011/497 and 2011/498, which revised and restated the Board's governing principles for the bodies.
 The Resolutions dealt with all bodies, whether created by the BOS as discretionary or those that the BOS is mandated to create by state or federal rules, laws or regulations.
-The Resolutions directed the CAO/COB's Office to institute a method to conduct a rotating triennial review of each body and to report on the results of that review and any resulting staff recommendations to the Board, through the IOC, on a regular basis.
-The second phase report of the current Triennial Review Cycle was completed on April 8, 2019 and reported out to the Board on April 16, 2019.
-The third phase report was completed on March 9, 2020.
-The COVID-19 pandemic interrupted work on the next triennial review cycle.
-Work on the review will recommence in 2021.
+The Resolutions directed the CAO/CoB's Office to institute a method to conduct a rotating triennial review of each body and to report on the results of that review and any resulting staff recommendations to the Board, through the IOC, on a regular basis.
+The first phase report of the current Triennial Review Cycle was completed on March 8, 2021 and reported out to the Board on March 23, 2021.
 This is a standing referral.
 REFER